9dots/9dots.io-pages/OjMqP4O.md

 - 45 minutes

-## Work Day
+## Engage

-### HOOK:
 To give the students some inspiration and information, show the [giant game controller video](https://www.youtube.com/watch?v=simqlREvRH4).
 Explain that the process they are using to make their controller is very similar to what they are working on.

-### GROUP UP:
+## Elaborate
-With their group, students will figure out what kind of materials they will need to create their controllers.
-The group that will be building a foot controller will probably need a large flat piece of cardboard, the group with the hand controller will want a large rectangular piece, and the group building the joystick will need a cube as well as a large cylinder.
+With their group, students figure out what kind of materials they will need to create their controllers.

-### BUILD:
+- The group that is building a foot controller will probably need a large flat piece of cardboard
+- The group with the hand controller will want a large rectangular piece
+- The group building the joystick will need a cube as well as a large cylinder.

-Using their design as a blueprint, students will start building their controller to the specifications.
-If they have finished with the general shape, students can plan which materials that they will need to create their buttons.
-Conductive materials that they can use include tin foil, play-doh or even some fruit if that is available.
+1. Using their design as a blueprint, students start building their controller to the specifications.

+2. If they have finished with the general shape, students can plan which materials that they need to create their buttons.
+	- Conductive materials that they can use include tin foil, play-doh or even some fruit if that is available.